 Do we have enough inventory to meet customer demand?

 Can we forecast what we should buy based on historical sales?

 What’s our backorder rate?

 Can we deliver product on time?

 Do we need MRP or ERP?

 It really comes down to your business needs.
 But if you have plans to grow your business and want to achieve the greatest return in terms of efficiency and visibility, ERP (Enterprise Resource Planning) is probably your best bet.
 A stand-alone MRP solution only addresses that one business need and has limited value if not connected to the live inventory, production, sales and purchasing transactions that a complete ERP solution offers.
-An ERP system like SAP Business One incorporates your entire business into a single system – including MRP – allowing you to see improvements across the company, not just in planning.
+An ERP system incorporates your entire business into a single system – including MRP – allowing you to see improvements across the company, not just in planning.
 Also consider that MRP is most successful when the accounting side is accurate, which is easiest to achieve when MRP is part of your larger ERP solution.
 In the end, you’ll reduce duplicate information and increase efficiency at scale.

 Thinking about a new ERP solution (complete with MRP)?
 We work with growing manufacturers across Canada and the US to boost productivity and lower production costs – and we can help you do the same.